AaltoSmartCom/dss-demonstrations/documentation/README.md

 	    "name" : "RemoteDocument.xml"
     }

 The return of this step contains a **bytes** field which is a base64 encoded result of the whole process.
-On the Postman example XAdES (ENVELOPING) is used so the return is a base64 encoded XML file where the signature is embedded inside the XML.
+On the [Postman examples](./DSS-REST-simplified.json) XAdES (ENVELOPING) is used so the return is a base64 encoded XML file where the signature is embedded inside the XML.

 ## Validating a signed document
 This continues right where the step by step guide left off.